aws-actions/configure-aws-credentials/README.md

-## "Configure AWS Credentials" Action For GitHub Actions
+## Configure AWS Credentials for GitHub Actions

-Configure AWS credential and region environment variables for use in other GitHub Actions.
-The environment variables will be detected by both the AWS SDKs and the AWS CLI to determine the credentials and region to use for AWS API calls.
+Configure your AWS credentials and region environment variables for use in other GitHub Actions.
+This action implements the AWS SDK credential resolution chain and exports environment variables for your other Actions to use.
+Environment variable exports are detected by both the AWS SDKs and the AWS CLI for AWS API calls.

-## NOTICE: node12 deprecation warning
-GitHub actions has recently started throwing warning messages regarding the deprecation of Node 12.
-If you would like to stop seeing this warning, configure your action to use `aws-actions/configure-aws-credentials@v1-node16`.
-Both the `v1` branch and the `v1-node16` branch will receive the same updates moving forward.
-See [this issue](https://github.com/aws-actions/configure-aws-credentials/issues/489) for more information on this topic.

-**Table of Contents**
+### Recent updates
+We've recently released a `v2` of this action that uses the Node 16 runtime by default.
+You should update your action references to `v2`.
+We intend `v2` to be the new default for this action and will no longer be providing updates to the `v1` tag.

+As is usual for GitHub Actions, we provide release tags for you to reference in your repository's workflow files.
+The `v2` tag is a moving tag that will always apply to the lastest version 2 train release.
+We will also provide minor version tags on every release, and create a `v3` tag when we are ready for a new major release.
+If you had been following the development of this action so far, this is a change to previous states release policy.

+### Table of Contents
 <!-- toc -->
 - [Usage](#usage)
 - [Credentials](#credentials)
 - [Assuming a Role](#assuming-a-role)